Omar Ali

 PhD Project

-multi-Sensor Human Activity Recognition and intention Prediction (SHARP)
+Multi-Sensor Human Activity Recognition and Intention Prediction (SHARP)